compgenomics2019/Team3-GenomeAssembly/README.md

 ### Prepping your data

-Your forward and reverse reads for your genomes should be in an input folder alo ne.
+Your forward and reverse reads for your genomes should be in an input folder alone.
 See example_data/ as a reference below:

 ```
 Team3-GenomeAssembly/